 A new feature in Google Analytics, called cohort analysis, further helps you optimize results using big data.

 Offers: Brands often offer incentives to drive sales, but not all offers are created equal.
 For instance, I once did a mail program where we offered a relatively cheap ($5) product as an incentive.
 Through A/B testing we determined that this particular offer was more appealing to our target audience than other possible offers.

-Messages: With traditional advertising, we have little opportunity to fine tune our messages.
-It’s kinda like throwing spaghetti at the wall – some sticks and some doesn’t.
+Messages: With traditional advertising, we have little opportunity to fine-tune our messages.
+It’s kinda like throwing spaghetti at the wall – some sticks and some don’t.
 We have no clue what makes some stick over others.

 In-store marketing: beacons are the newest tool for generating big data from in-store shoppers.
 Shoppers transmit information about where they are in the store, how long they stay there, and whether they made a purchase.
 Harvesting this big data helps with store layout, identify which products attract the most attention, or identify problems with speedy checkouts, as well as other store atmospherics issues.

 By understanding the ROI of specific marketing activities, you can optimize the way you spend your marketing $$$$.
 You can also generate better, more accurate forecasts through big data analytics.

 Salespeople constantly complain about the quality of the leads they get from marketing.
 Of course, they would like leads that simply require a phone call to write up the order.
 But, the fact remains that often sales leads are little more than signup for an email newsletter or viewing a particular page of a website.
 And, that’s bad.